-In a sample of 6 youth committed to DJJ on 6/18/21 (current number is 4), the Probation Department found the following additional target population information:
+In a sample of six youth committed to DJJ on June 18, 2021, (current number is four), the Probation Department found the following additional target population information:

-- # of clients previously involved in the child welfare system 2 - # of clients where both parents are involved in the criminal justice system 0 - # of clients with only one parent involved in the criminal justice system 3 - # of clients who received their high school diploma 6 - # of clients completing on-line college courses 0 - # of clients attending CAL-PIA vocational training 1 - # of clients employed with Educational Labor Crew at DJJ 1
+- # of clients previously involved in the child welfare system - 2 - # of clients where both parents are involved in the criminal justice system 0 - # of clients with only one parent involved in the criminal justice system - 3 - # of clients who received their high school diploma 6 - # of clients completing on-line college courses 0 - # of clients attending CAL-PIA vocational training 1 - # of clients employed with Educational Labor Crew at DJJ 1

-Coupling demographic data together with criminogenic factors, the SB 823 subcommittee determined Orange County's local plan would need to focus service delivery on the needs of older male youth.
-Given the fact that (due to the severity of offenses committed) the majority of target population youth served custodial commitments between 2 to 2.5 years, in reach and reentry types of services (provided through community partnerships) would need to be at the core of Orange County's planning efforts.
+In combining demographic data with criminogenic factors, the SB 823 subcommittee determined Orange County's focus service delivery on the needs of older male youth ages 18 to 23.
+Inreach and re-entry services will need to be at the core of the County's planning efforts as majority of the target population youth served custodial commitment between two to two and a half years.